corespring/corespring-components/docker/regression/README.md

 ### Options
      -e SLUG="http://my-slug.tgz"      ## mandatory, see 'get slug url' below

-     -e BROWSER_NAME="firefox"         ## optional, default firefox, chrome is the only other possible value -e GREP="some text"               ## optional, no default, use it to select tests -e GRUNT_DEBUG "false"            ## optional, default is false -e TIMEOUT=milliseconds           ## optional, default 60000
+     -e BROWSER_NAME="chrome"         ## optional, default chrome, firefox is the only other possible value -e GREP="some text"               ## optional, no default, use it to select tests -e GRUNT_DEBUG "false"            ## optional, default is false -e TIMEOUT=milliseconds           ## optional, default 60000